quantum-tinkerer/pymablock/docs/source/tutorial/jaynes_cummings.md

 As an example, we use the Jaynes-Cummings model, which describes a two-level bosonic system coupled by ladder operators.

 Let's start by importing the `sympy` functions we need to define the Hamiltonian.
+We will make use of `sympy`'s [quantum mechanics facility](https://docs.sympy.org/latest/modules/physics/quantum/index.html) as well as its [matrix facility](https://docs.sympy.org/latest/tutorials/intro-tutorial/matrices.html)

 ```{code-cell} ipython3
 import sympy